hazelcast/hazelcast-jet-reference-manual/docs/800_Best_Practices.md

 ## How to Unit-Test a Processor

-A utility class to test custom processors is provided in the `hazelcast-jet-test-support` module.
-You can unit test custom processors by passing them with input objects and asserting the expected output.
+Utility classes for unit testing is provided as part of the core API inside `com.hazelcast.jet.test` package.
+Using these utility classes, you can unit test custom processors by passing them input items and asserting the expected output.

 A `TestSupport.testProcessor()` set of methods is provided for the typical case.

 For cooperative processors a 1-capacity outbox will be provided, which will additionally be full on every other processing method call.
 This will test edge cases in cooperative processors.

 This method does the following:

 * initializes the processor by calling `Processor.init()`
 * calls `Processor.process(0, inbox)`, the `inbox` contains all items from `input` parameter
 * asserts the progress of the `process()` call: that something was taken from the inbox or put to the outbox
 * calls `Processor.complete()` until it returns `true`
 * asserts the progress of the `complete()` call if it returned `false`: something must have been put to the outbox.

 Note that this method never calls `Processor.tryProcess()`.

 This class does not cover these cases:

 * testing of processors which distinguish input or output edges by ordinal.

 * checking that the state of a stateful processor is empty at the end (you can do that yourself afterwards).

 Example usage.
 This will test one of the jet-provided processors: